chr-werner/SemDH2024-GreekNewTestamentNames/README.md

 ## Updates and Refinements

 There will be/have been updates on this repo.
-Please have a look the release tags for previous versions.
+Please have a look at the release tags for previous versions.

 <!--
 ## How to Cite